 FAQs About Sponsored Research

 At CMC, sponsored research refers to any project that is funded through U.S. government sources, regardless of the agency and including both grants and contracts.
 CMC also supports applications for corporate and foundation grants.
-For more information on these private funding options, please contact the Office of Foundations and Corporate Relations.

 The sooner the better!
 As soon as you have identified a potential grant opportunity, please notify the Office of Sponsored Research.
 This allows OSR to review the program announcement, help you mitigate any potential issues that could impact your success, and to assist with budget preparation.
 The more time you have put into your proposal, the better the odds of funding.
 Generally speaking, OSR appreciates being notified about proposals one month prior to the submission deadline.